Chinese Cambodians: Teochew

 The Teochew people make up the largest Chinese sub-group in Cambodia and make up about 77% of the Chinese population.
 About 85% of the Teochews in Cambodia came from Jieyang and Shantou in China.
 The earliest records of Teochew immigrants date back to the 16th century when some mutineers under the leadership of the Chinese pirate, Lim To Khieng settled in Cambodia.
-No significant of Chinese immigration from the Chaoshan region occurred until the 1860s, and the Teochews came to Cambodia in modest numbers in the later part of the 19th century.
+No significant Chinese immigration from the Chaoshan region occurred until the 1860s, and the Teochews came to Cambodia in modest numbers in the later part of the 19th century.
 Large-scale immigration occurred in the 1920s and 1930s, and the Teochews established themselves as the dominant Chinese sub-group thereafter.
 Approximately 48% of the Teochews live in rural area, and they made up about 90% of the rural Chinese population.
 The Teochews is also the largest sub-group in Cambodia, where some 100,000 out of 135,000 Chinese in 1962 are from this sub-group.

 Teochews in rural region of the country generally make their living as village shopkeepers, rural credit moneylenders, rice merchants or as vegetable farmers.
 In Phnom Penh and the smaller towns, the Teochews are generally import-export Entrepot traders, pharmacists or street peddlars.

 The large influx of Teochew immigrants from Thailand into Battambang resulted in the Teochews outnumbering other Chinese dialect groups in the city following its brief annexation by Thailand in 1945 that brought large numbers of Teochew immigrants to move into the city.
 By the 1960s, the Teochew dialect became the main language of commerce communication usage in the city.

 Cantonese

 The Cantonese are also known as "Chen-Kantang" in Khmer language.
 They made up the largest Chinese sub-group in Cambodia between the 17th century until the early 20th century. lived mainly in the city.
 About 40% of the Cantonese are concentrated in Phnom Penh, while most of the remainder are found in Banteay Meanchey, Battambang, Kampong Cham, Kampong Chhnang and Kratie where they make up at least 30% of the Chinese populace.
 About 55% of the Cantonese came from the prefectures of Dongguan, Guangzhou and Foshan in the Guangdong province of China.
 In the 1880s and 1890s, Chinese real estate developers of Cantonese origin secured building contracts from the French colonial government, to develop brick-and-concrete shophouses in a programme of urban renewal of modernizing Phnom Penh.

 The Cantonese, who comprised the majority of Chinese Cambodians before the Teochew migrations began in the late 1930s, lived mainly in the city.
 Typically, the Cantonese engaged in transportation and in the skilled construction trades mainly as mechanics or carpenters.